moolchand-danny/PPA-2/README.md

 ### Project Setup

+*Note: This project was created, run, and tested on Linux Ubuntu 18.04 LTS.
+I would suggest running this project on that operating system for the best results.*

 This is a Java Maven project.
 In order to run this yourself, you need the following:

 [Java SE Development Kit 8](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)